Utah State vs. New Mexico NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Utah State and its opponents have gone over the current 49.5-point total in eight of 11 games (72.7%) this season.
+- Utah State and its opponents have gone over the current 48.5-point total in nine of 11 games (81.8%) this season.

-- New Mexico and its opponents have combined to score more than 49.5 points in one game this season.
+- New Mexico's games have gone over 48.5 points in just one opportunity this season.

-- The two teams combine to average 44.3 points per game, 5.2 less than the total in this contest.
+- The two teams combine to score 44.3 points per game, 4.2 less than the total in this contest.

-- These two squads surrender a combined 55.6 points per game, 6.1 more than this contest's over/under.
+- The 55.6 points per game these two squads have surrendered to opponents this season are 7.1 more than the 48.5 over/under in this contest.

+- The Aggies and their opponents have scored an average of 61.7 points per game in 2021, 13.2 more than Friday's total.

 Utah State Stats and Trends

-- Utah State has played 11 games, with seven wins against the spread.

-- The Aggies covered the spread in their only game when favored by 15.5 points or more.
+- This season, the Aggies won ATS in their only game as a favorite of 15.5 points or more.

-- Utah State's games this year have hit the over on five of 11 set point totals (45.5%).
+- Utah State's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

 - Utah State is 5-1 against the spread and 6-0 overall in games when it puts up more than 27.8 points.

-- In games that Utah State amasses over 356.1 yards, the team is 6-3 against the spread and 7-2 overall.
+- Utah State is 6-3 against the spread and 7-2 overall when the team piles up more than 356.1 yards.

-- This year, the Aggies have turned the ball over 18 times, five more than the Lobos' takeaways (13).

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.